 In comparison with the Christmas markets in other countries, especially in Germany, the markets in Prague are smaller, which makes them more charming and picturesque.

-The prices of merchandise, food and drinks at the Christmas markets in Prague are also lower than in Germany or Austria, which makes them a perfect place for buying original Christmas gifts or decorations – and the Christmas markets are free so you don’t have to pay to get in.
+The prices of merchandise, food and drinks at the Christmas markets in Prague are also lower than in Germany or Austria, which makes them a perfect place for buying original Christmas gifts or decorations.

 Go to the smaller local markets out of the city centre for even lower prices.

-Christmas markets play an important role in the Christmas tradition throughout the Czech Republic so you can find them in many cities around the country.
+Christmas markets play an important role in the Christmas traditions throughout the Czech Republic so you can find them in many cities around the country.